rpp2207-bug-busters-official/boc/README.md

 As a guest, users are able to see charging stations as well as their availability, see nearby activites, and start a timer for their charge.
 Authenticated users can submit new activities/reviews and keep track of their completed or favorite activites through their profile page.

+Forgot your password?
+No problem!
+The website as taken care of the case where a user might forget their login credentials.
+It will send the user an email with a link which they can follow to reset their password.
+This redirects them to the Charge and Tarry webpage where they are able to reset their credentials.

 ### Add new Activity/Review (Authenticated users only)
 Authenticated users can submit review and add new activities via forms.